starius/ScPrime/doc/api/index.html.md

 For more details on setting Content-Disposition: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition

-**Skynet-Disable-Force** | bool
+**Pubaccess-Disable-Force** | bool
 This request header allows overruling the behaviour of the `force` parameter that can be passed in through the query string parameters.
-This header is useful for Skynet portal operators that would like to have some control over the requests that are being passed to siad.
+This header is useful for Pubaccess portal operators that would like to have some control over the requests that are being passed to siad.
 To avoid having to parse query string parameters and overrule them that way, this header can be set to disable the force flag and disallow overwriting the file at the given siapath.